 There were air raid shelters in the park near Cardiff Road and in September 1940 the Council authorised the Emergency Committee to open a third entrance off Cardiff Road to improve access to these.
 At the same meeting the Council considered removal of railings from Newport's parks and open spaces and deferred a decision.
 In 1943, when notified that the Government, under the provisions of the emergency powers acts, was preparing in the near future to take railings in and around Newport's parks and open spaces, the Parks Committee stated that it was not prepared voluntarily to surrender such railings.
 Subsequently representations were made to the Ministry of Works that railings at Belle Vue Park and Beechwood Parks should remain.

 Another impact of the war was the use of the park for food production.
 As early as December 1939 the Parks Superintendent reported that vegetables had been planted in the nurseries at Belle Vue and Beechwood Parks to assist the National Food Production Scheme.
 In the summer of 1940 he reported that considerable quantities of produce were being sold to the Education Department's school dining centres and other Council catering facilities.
+There were also allotments: after the war the Superintendent reported that the land near the park gates at the junction of Waterloo Road and Cardiff Road had been used for allotments and was not yet ready to be used again as part of the park.

 In September 1940 the Parks Committee approved the maintenance of demonstration allotment plots in Belle Vue and Beechwood Parks for the duration of the war.
 The Superintendent had seen such demonstration plots in Cardiff parks and recommended that the produce could be used by the school feeding centres.
 The demonstation plot in Belle Vue Park was reported to be "just behind the Dahlia border and rustic screen".
 At the same meeting in December 1940 the Parks Committee heard that the winter crop of tomatoes grown at Belle Vue Park nursery was proving on the whole to be a success.